WelcomeToThursday/WTT-Campaigns/README.md

 ## Beta limitations and feedback

-This is the first public beta.
-Gameplay, balance, compatibility with other mods and in-game presentation are still being tested.
-Offline validation does not establish a complete in-game playthrough or full parity with live EFT.
+This beta supports local campaign play and custom campaign authoring.
+It does not reproduce every live EFT feature.
+See [compatibility and known limitations](docs/compatibility.md) before choosing a campaign or combining mods.

 - Street Tax, Kappa Protocol, Lucky, Unlucky, Armor Shortage and Black Division are unavailable.
 - A complete live story campaign, online purchases, leaderboards and automatic campaign wipes are not included.
 - Rewards requiring unavailable quests, customization or crate contents remain locked.
-- Character switching, raid persistence, item effects and visual behavior still need broader in-game testing.
+- Fika is not supported.
+- The bundled campaign does not include Kord Breach quests.
+Some artwork and presentation are placeholders.

 When reporting a problem, include the mod and SPT versions, installed mods, the affected campaign and character type, steps to reproduce it, and relevant client/server log excerpts.
 Remove account identifiers and credentials before sharing logs.

+## Guides

+Browse the [documentation index](docs/README.md) for player guides, perk details, profile recovery and campaign authoring.
+Start with [characters](docs/characters.md), [documents and rewards](docs/battle-pass-gameplay.md), or [Creator tutorials](docs/creator-tutorials.md).

-For the beta release overview, see [release notes](RELEASE_NOTES.md).
-For source setup and builds, see [CONTRIBUTING](CONTRIBUTING.md).
+For changes in this release, see [release notes](RELEASE_NOTES.md).
 Original code is MIT-licensed; game assets and external dependencies retain their respective ownership as described in [third-party notices](THIRD_PARTY_NOTICES.md).